 The other danger results from the unpredictable nature of psilocybin and other hallucinogens.
 Relying on a drug as a short-cut to personal insight into one’s own nature, desires or problems is a dangerous habit.
 Hallucinations provide delusional material, especially for anyone in a vulnerable or unstable condition.

-Forty-Five Years of Providing Sobriety Shows that No Hallucinogens Are Needed
+Five Decades of Service Shows that No Hallucinogens Are Needed

-It's been thoroughly proven that a person can gain insight into their own natures, problems, intentions and goals through the counseling offered as part of the Narconon program.
-The life skills component of the Narconon rehab program offers people a chance to learn how to stably control one's life and achieve goals of one's own choosing.
+It’s been thoroughly proven that a person can gain insight into their own natures, problems, intentions and goals through the Narconon program.
+The life skills component of the Narconon rehab program offers people a chance to learn how to stably control one’s life and achieve goals of one’s own choosing.